dlwh/epic/README-NEURAL.md

       --word2vecPath path/to/skipdep_embeddings.txt \
       --threads 8

-To run SPMRL treebanks, modify the arguments to the command above as follows:
+To run on SPMRL treebanks, modify the arguments to the command above as follows:

 1) Add the following arguments (replace ${LANG}$ as appropriate):